-Objective 1 - School District internal controls over the expenditure of Local Funds were designed and operated in accordance with the requirements.
+Objective 1 - The School District internal controls over the expenditure of Local Funds were designed and operated in accordance with the requirements.

-Results - We found the design of the key internal controls over the expenditure of Local Funds, including payroll, non-payroll and debt service, was in accordance with the requirements, for the period from July 1, 2020 through June 30, 2021.
+Results - Except as detailed in Finding 1, we found the design of the key internal controls over the expenditure of Local Funds, including payroll, non-payroll expenditures, and debt service, was in accordance with the requirements, for the period from July 1, 2020 through June 30, 2021.

 To assess the operation of the internal controls over non-payroll expenditures of Local Funds, we selected a random sample of 40 disbursement transactions (excluding transactions from tuition Local Funds tested in Objective 4).
-Our review of the selected transactions determined that the purchases both complied with state and district requirements and that the transactions were properly approved at the District level, as evidenced by approval on invoices and receipts as well as in First State Financials (FSF), the State of Delaware's accounting system.

-We also examined a sample of the five largest purchase orders against Local Funds and determined that the District complied with both State and District procurement requirements and that the purchase orders were properly approved as evidenced by approvals on supporting contracts as well as in FSF.
+Our review of the selected transactions determined that the purchases complied with both the state and district requirements and that the transactions were properly approved by the District, as evidenced by authorization on invoices and receipts as well as in First State Financials (FSF), the Delaware State accounting system.
+We also examined a random sample of the five largest purchase orders against local funds and determined that the District complied with both state and district procurement requirements and the purchase orders were properly approved, as evidenced by authorization on supporting contracts as well as in FSF.

 To assess the operation of the internal controls over payroll expenditures from Local Funds, we selected a random sample of 40 employees paid from Local Funds and tuition Local Funds.
 For each employee, we determined that the employee's salary profile in the state's payroll system, Payroll and Human Resource Statewide Technology (PHRST), accurately reflected the employee's education and experience level by examining education and experience verifications performed by the District.
-For most salaried employees in the District, pay is driven by the employee's education level and years of experience.
+For most salaried employees in the District, pay is determined by the employee's education level and years of experience.
 We also agreed hourly pay or extra pay received by the employees to an approved timecard without any exceptions.